 Review and road test of the Toyota Proace Verso

-Toyota enters the super-large MPV segment for the first time with this Proace Verso model.
+Toyota's entrant in the super-large MPV segment is this Proace Verso model.
 Large families will like it, thinks Jonathan Crouch

 Ten Second Review of the Toyota Proace Verso

-As you'd expect, all the Euro6 units engines on offer in the Proace Verso are diesels and if your needs are mainly based around lighter people carrying duties and short distance urban work, then the entry-level 114bhp 1.6D unit may well be quite sufficient.
-For heavier payloads and longer journeys however, you'll be needing the 2.0D model which gives you a lot more pulling power and is available with either 148 or 174bhp, the most powerful unit mated to the brand's efficient 6AT auto transmission.
+As you'd expect, all the Euro6 units engines on offer in the Proace Verso are diesels and if your needs are mainly based around lighter people carrying duties and short distance urban work, then the entry-level 118bhp 1.5D unit may well be quite sufficient.
+For heavier payloads and longer journeys however, you'll be needing the 2.0D model which gives you a lot more pulling power and is available with either 148 or 175bhp, the most powerful unit mated to the brand's efficient 8AT auto transmission.

 And on the road?
 Well yes, it's based on a van, but the current generation of medium range vans actually handle pretty well, so this MPV might well surprise you with the way it responds through the bends Anyway, who throws a vehicle like this about?
 The ride should particularly impress.
 Special wishbone filtering is provided to dampen the impacts from our country's terrible tarmac and the variable stiffness springs and shock absorbers should deliver decent levels of comfort whether the vehicle is loaded or unloaded.
 Refinement is also claimed to be surprisingly good for such a large, square MPV.
 The turning circle is pretty tight too - at just 11.3 metres - making this a surprisingly manoeuvrable vehicle for use around town.